petereijgermans11/workshop-angular10/Exercises Angular10/examples/G03-custom-elements/README.md

 ## Development server

+First step: install the application with command:  `npm install`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding